jennatuckerdeveloper/Design_Patterns_In_JavaScript/Classic OOP Design Patterns/NOTES.md

 Allen Holub hates getters and setters.
 Mosh does not.
 The internet hates Singletons.
 Allen Holub does not.
 Tozny 1.0 used these in Scala.

+---

+I'd like to study file systems more and see if I can see the composite pattern in them.